miragejs/ember-cli-mirage/docs/latest/quickstart.md

   {id: 1, name: 'Zelda'},
   {id: 2, name: 'Link'},
   {id: 3, name: 'Epona'},
-]
+];
 ```

-These objects will be added to the `users` database table during development (since the filename was `users.js`).
-Now, the route we wrote above will respond with this data.
+These objects will be added to the `users` database table, since the filename is `users.js`.
+Now, any route can retrieve this data via `db.users.all()`, and we have a single place to manage our mock data.

 <aside class='Docs-page__aside'>
   <p>Learn more about <a href="#">factories</a>.</p>
 </aside>

 In acceptance testing, you use factories to create database data.
-Factories give you finer control over the data you create, which is useful for setting up state in your various tests.
+Factories give you finer control over what data you create, which is useful for setting up initial state in your tests.

 You create factories by adding files under `/mirage/factories/`: